careyes17/AlgorithmsTrainerFrontEnd/README.md

 ## UI (React Frontend)
 The UI is written in React.js.

+## Backend
+All backend microservices are interacted with via an API gateway written in Node.js.

 ## User Auth (Backend)
 The user auth backend is written in Node.js, making use of the express package.
 The auth system is oriented around JavaScript Web Tokens (JWT).